Why a BIA?

 Business Improvement Associations (BIAs) are established by the municipality to oversee the improvement, beautification and maintenance of designated downtown areas.
 BIAs are also established to promote the area as a shopping or business destination.

 Fees are levied by the municipality on commercial properties to maintain a business improvement area.
 These fees make up the majority of the BIA’s budget.
 The balance of the budget is derived of government and other grants awarded to take on special projects.
-In 2005 the BIA received a downtown revitalization grant from the Province of Ontario which enabled significant promotions, and streetscape enhancement in our downtown.
-This grant enabled the BIA to hire its first Executive Director who helped to generate additional human and financial resources through partnerships and proposal writing.
-This grant has expired.
+In prior years, the BIA has received a downtown revitalization grant from the Province of Ontario which enabled significant promotions, and streetscape enhancement in our downtown.
+We have received grants from local funding agencies and the municipality which assist us in beatifying Picton.

 The Picton BIA is also a member of the Ontario BIA Association (OBIAA) which supports and encourages business improvement areas to increase their effectiveness and their contribution to the economic, cultural and social well-being of the communities in which they are invested.

 Advocacy In Action

 One of the primary roles of the BIA is to advocate on behalf of its membership.
 Our advocacy efforts have included:

 - Amendment to Retail Holiday Business Act Exemptions;

 - Making recommendations to Council on implications of Picton parking;

 - Participating in the County-wide Downtown Revitalization project;